tilt-dev/tilt.build/docs/snapshots.md

 As this feature is in alpha the screenshots here may not exactly match what is currently in the UI.
 Thanks for understanding!

 ## What is a snapshot?
 A snapshot is a link that you can send to someone that will allow them to interactively explore your current Tilt state.
 This is useful for async debugging and adding context to bug reports.
-They look like this:
+They look like pretty much just like Tilt, but frozen in time:

 [https://cloud.tilt.dev/snapshot/AfCRlNcLyfhEJR97q8o=](https://cloud.tilt.dev/snapshot/AfCRlNcLyfhEJR97q8o=)